kennysusanto/kennysusanto/README.md

 - 👋 Hi, I’m @kennysusanto
-- 👀 I’m interested in Data Engineering in general
+- 👀 I’m interested in Software and Data Engineering in general
 - 🌱 I’m currently pursuing a bachelor degree in Computer Science
-- 📫 How to reach me kennysusanto8@gmail.com
+- 📫 How to reach me kenny.susanto@rocketmail.com

 <!---
 kennysusanto/kennysusanto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.